TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Configuration/Yaml/YamlApi.rst

 -----------------------------

 It is possible to register custom placeholder processors to allow fetching data from different sources.
-To do so, register a custom processor via :file:`LocalConfiguration.php`:
+To do so, register a custom processor via :file:`config/system/settings.php`:

 .. code-block:: php